 It’s only the 9th and this month has already been a bit crazy and busy.
-Like I mentioned in my last post, I wont be able to blog very frequently this month, so I am going to have a few more great guest bloggers stop by and show off their awesome recipes and photos.
-Luckily, between shooting photos and a dentist appointment, I was able to make this ridiculously easy, delicious and healthy pie!
+Like I mentioned in my last post, I wont be able to blog very frequently this month.
+So, I am going to have a few more great guest bloggers stop by and show off their awesome recipes and photos.
+Luckily, between shooting photos and a dentist appointment, I was able to make this ridiculously easy, delicious and healthy back to basics fruit tart!

 Anyway, I figured that I would make a dual personality pie with the seasonal produce I had hanging out on my counter, meaning that you can leave this pie raw or enjoy a slice after baking it.
 Crisp gala apples, soft sweet persimmons, and slightly sour tangerines make up this simple pie; the contrast in flavors and textures creates quite the party in your mouth.
 A gluten-free almond/date crust makes up the base for the fresh fruit, and has a great crunch to it!